seraph-foundation/cherub-dex/docs/docs/faq.md

 Cherub users include traders, for example, individuals and institutions, bonders, like builders and protocols, and stakers, potentially individuals, institutions, builders and protocols.

+## How does the dCHRB token produce rewards?

+The token does not produce rewards nor is this token expected to even have a value. [dCHRB](/docs/about/terminology#dchrb) is a DAO token used to govern the protocol.

+## How does the sCHRB token produce rewards?

+[CHERUB](/docs/about/terminology#schrb) produces rewards through [staking](/docs/about/terminology#stake).
+See [equations](/docs/protocol/equations) for more information.

-## How does the CHERUB token produce rewards?
+## How does the CHRB token produce rewards?

-The protocol token produces rewards in three distinct ways.

-1. Protocol fees based on the bankruptcy and liquidation price spread
-2. Bond discounts
-3. A productive treasury via protocol-owned liquidity

-## How are funds from supporters used?
+The [CHRB](/docs/about/terminology#chrb) produces rewards by means of [bonding](/docs/about/terminology#bond).
+See [equations](/docs/protocol/equations) for more information.

+## What is the purpose of the DAO treasury?

-Cherub uses funding for engineering and community management purposes.
+Cherub uses funding to support engineering and community management efforts.